remarkjs/remark-lint/doc/rules.md

   // ...
 ```

 Rules can be configured with a severity too.
-The following is ignores all
+The following ignores all
 messages from the plugin:

 ```js